handbook

 Car Line Protocol

-- Display your number in the front windshield so it can be seen at a distance.
+- Display your number hanging from the mirror so it can be seen at a distance and leave it until your students are in your car.

 - Follow video instructions for where and when to drop off.